 North Cascades National Park is a beautiful place to spend time in the Pacific Northwest.
 There are many activities available for visitors, but here are some of our favorites:

-– Hiking – You can find plenty of hiking trails that range from easy walks on well-maintained paths or challenging hikes with difficult terrain and steep climbs up mountain peaks.
+Hiking – You can find plenty of hiking trails that range from easy walks on well-maintained paths or challenging hikes with difficult terrain and steep climb up mountain peaks.
 North Cascades offers more than 100 miles (160 kilometers) worth of trails throughout the park.

-– Horseback Riding – With over 200 miles (320 kilometers) of trails, North Cascades National Park is a great place to ride your horse or find out how to ride in the outdoors.
+Horseback Riding – With over 200 miles (320 kilometers) of trails, North Cascades National Park is a great place to ride your horse or find out how to ride in outdoors.

-– Mountaineering – North Cascades National Park is home to an impressive collection of mountain peaks that require mountaineering skills to reach.
-These include the following:
+Mountaineering – North Cascades National Park is home to an impressive collection of mountain peaks that require mountaineering skills to reach.

 55. Isle Royale National Park, Michigan

 The number 55 on our list of National Parks in the U.S.A, Isle Royale National Park is the largest island in Lake Superior, located within the U.S state of Michigan and part of the Hiawatha National Forest.
 The park covers 843 square miles (2,137 km²) with a total area of 26,828 acres (11,632 ha).
 It was established as an official national park by President Dwight D Eisenhower to protect Isle Royale’s wild nature from human development.

 The island is located about 200 miles north-northeast from Thunder Bay and 190 miles south by east from Duluth.
 Along with more than 100 smaller islands that make up the chain of Isle Royal lakes to its west—the other three being Grand Sable Island in Michigan; Eagle Harbor Light near Marquette; and Otter Rock at Copper Harbor—it forms part as well as one half of Minnesota’s first state waterway.